Jane Chastain

-Jane Chastain (born March 12, 1943) was the first woman sportscaster on the local and national level in the United States and is a current conservative political writer and commentator.
+Jane Chastain (née Steppe; born March 12, 1943) was the first woman to do a sports play-by-play for a major network and is a current conservative political writer and commentator.

 Early life

-Jane Steppe was born in Knoxville, Tenn. to Lina Katherine (nee Abernathy) and Quentin Steppe, their only child.
-The family moved to Smyrna, Ga. (outside of Atlanta) where she attended school.
-As a child she had buck teeth which earned her the nickname "Bugs Bunny."
+Chastain was born in Knoxville, Tennessee. to Lina Katherine (née Abernathy) and Quentin Steppe, their only child.
+The family moved to Smyrna, Georgia (outside of Atlanta), where she attended school.
+As a child she had buck teeth, which earned her the nickname "Bugs Bunny."
 She was also awkward.
-Braces, maturity, modeling school and speech training removed these childhood deficiencies.
+Braces, maturity, modeling school, and speech training removed these childhood deficiencies.
 She spent the last two years of high school working as a model in Atlanta and then enrolled at Georgia State College to continue her career.
 However, her modeling was somewhat limited by her 5'3" frame.
-One day she happened to see herself on a TV monitor and realized that if she had a career in television size wouldn't matter.
+One day she happened to see herself on a TV monitor and realized that if she had a career in television, size wouldn't matter.
 Her initial ambition was to have a kids show.

 Career

-Chastain began her sportscasting career 1963 when she heard that WAGA-TV (Atlanta) was casting about for a young girl to play the part of a football coach and make weekly predictions.
+Chastain began her sportscasting career in 1963 when she heard that WAGA-TV (Atlanta) was casting about for a young girl to play the part of a football coach and make weekly predictions.
 She landed the job and turned out to be good at it.
 Her fame spread.
 The following year a Toronto newspaper asked her to predict the winner in the Grey Cup.
 She successfully picked the underdog to win.
 Slippery Rock State College invited her to their Pennsylvania campus for a season preview where they awarded her letters in five sports and made her an honorary member of the coaching staff.
 She began doing a scoreboard show after the games and eventually became the weekend sports anchor.
-She appeared on the Oct 25, 1964 episode of What's My Line? as Mrs. Jane Thomas (episode available on YouTube).
-During her time in Atlanta she broke many sports journalistic barriers.
+She appeared on the October 25, 1964, episode of What's My Line? as Mrs. Jane Thomas (episode available on YouTube).
+During her time in Atlanta, she broke many sports journalistic barriers.
 In 1967 she became the first female on a National Baseball League playing field and was admitted to the Atlanta Braves and the Atlanta Falcons press boxes.
-After her marriage to Roger Chastain in 1968 she moved to Raleigh, N.C. and was hired by WRAL-TV.
+After her marriage to Roger Chastain in 1968, she moved to Raleigh, North Carolina, and was hired by WRAL-TV.
 In 1969 she was hired by Miami TV station WTVJ-TV.